Lionsberg/old-lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Governance Guide/Governance Guide.md

 2. Each individual is [[Organize and Federate|Organizing and Federating]] themselves into Groups, and with the Whole.
 3. Each Family, Team, Tribe, Organization, Group, and Community is sovereign, autonomous, and responsible for integrating, aligning, and navigating themselves in the [[Wise Right]] Way towards the Goal
 4. Each Family, Team, Tribe, Organization, Group, and Community  is [[Organize and Federate|Organizing and Federating]] with One Another, and the Whole.
-5. The Whole is itself soveriegn, autonomous, and responsible for integrating, aligning, and navigating itself in the [[Wise Right]] Way towards the Goal.
+5. The Whole is itself sovereign, autonomous, and responsible for integrating, aligning, and navigating itself in the [[Wise Right]] Way towards the Goal.
 6. Each individual and element of the System / Community is setting and achieving individual milestones and goals, in service of higher order milestones and goals, that advance the [[Critical Path]] towards the [[Meta Goal]].
 7. Each individual and element of the System tracks their goals in the [[Commitment Tracker]].